 Summer 2018 has officially begun and the many outdoor movie screenings in LA are in full swing. *For summer 2020 though they are different.
-When I was making my summer bucket list a couple weeks ago outdoor movies were at the top of the list.
+When I was making my summer bucket list a couple of weeks ago outdoor movies were at the top of the list.
 So I was really excited when my friend Casey wanted to get a group to go to Street Food Cinema to see The Goonies.
 Street Food Cinema Los Angeles has screenings in several different neighborhoods throughout the city that take place almost every weekend.
 Currently, they have a drive style series in order to make the event safe.

 This post contains affiliate links.
 That means if you click on a link and buy something, I will earn a small commission from the advertiser at no additional cost to you.

 View this post on Instagram

 Seeing Princess Bride at @stfoodcinema in 2020?
 Inconceivable!
 On Saturday I continued my summer tradition of going to a Street Food Cinema screening.
 It was a completely different experience than normal but by doing it drive in style it means we still get to do it!
 I had in n out before hand so I did not get any food from the food trucks but it was nice to have the option.
 The event was run very well and I am just so happy for them that they were able to put on the screening series. 📽 #streetfoodcinema #simivalley #driveinmovie #seela #discoverla #abc7eyewitness #sharesocal #cbsla #nbcla #visitla #ktla #foxla #lostinla #mydayinla #lamylove #welikela #timeoutla #eyeonla #wherethelocalsgo #lifehacksla #fomofeedla #losangelesblogger